Randomman123598/Final-project.github.io/README.md

 # Final-project.github.io Jalil Johnson

-My name is Jalil Johnson, a student at Mt Eden High School in Ap Comp-Sci a programmer learning how to build functional, creative, and user-friendly web applications.
+My name is Jalil Johnson, a student at Mt Eden High School in Ap Comp-Sci a programmer learning how to build functional, creative, and user web applications.
 Over the past year, I’ve explored front-end and back-end development tools, practiced writing clean and efficient code, and learned how to turn ideas into interactive digital experiences.
 I'm continuing to grow as a programmer in this class and always looking for new ways to challenge myself and improve my skills.

 About This Project